sadab-halim/Interview-Questions/OOPS/README.md

 Syntax for defining the destructor outside the class: <br/>
 `<class-name>: : ~ <class-name>(){}`

-### Properties of Destructor
-- Destructor function is automatically invoked when the objects are destroyed.
-- It cannot be declared static or const.
-- The destructor does not have arguments.
-- It has no return type not even void.
-- An object of a class with a Destructor cannot become a member of the union.
-- A destructor should be declared in the public section of the class.

 ### When is Destructor called?
-A destructor function is called automatically when the object goes out of scope:
+A destructor is called automatically when the object goes out of scope:
 - the function ends
 - the program ends
 - a block containing local variable ends